 If you raise chickens and you’re not incorporating them into your garden maintenance, you might be missing out on a fantastic win-win!
-Wondering if it’s worth starting a garden and employing your chickens to help out with the maintenance?
+Chicken gardens are more common than one might think!

-We have been gardening with chickens for years now and I want to tell you, there are definitely pro’s and con’s.
+We had a chicken garden for years now and I want to tell you, there are definitely pro’s and con’s.

 Let’s start with considering some of the pros of matching up your chicken flock with a vegetable or herb garden: